Diomedes: Life in Italy

 Diomedes then migrated to Aetolia, and thence to Daunia (Apulia) in Italy.
 He went to the court of King Daunus, King of the Daunians.
 The king was honored to accept the great warrior.
 He begged Diomedes for help in warring against the Messapians, for a share of the land and marriage to his daughter.
 Diomedes agreed to the proposal, drew up his men and routed the Messapians.
 He took his land which he assigned to the Dorians, his followers.
 The two nations 'Monadi' and the 'Dardi' were vanquished by Diomedes along with the two cities of 'Apina' and 'Trica'.

+He built the city of Argyrippa, and once hosted Aeneas there.
+Aeneas requested for the Palladium to be returned.
+Diomedes gave it to him, because an oracle had told him to give it to a Trojan so he would no longer suffer disasters.

 Diomedes later married Daunus's daughter Euippe and had two sons named Diomedes and Amphinomus.
 Some say that, after the sack of Troy, Diomedes came to Libya (due to a storm), where he was put in prison by King Lycus (who planned on sacrificing him to Ares).
-It is said that it was the king's daughter Callirrhoe, who, loosing Diomedes from his bonds, saved him.
-Diomedes is said to have sailed away, without the least acknowledgment of the girl's kindly deed, whereupon she killed herself, out of grief, with a halter.
+It is said that it was the king's daughter Callirrhoe, loosing Diomedes from his bonds, saved him.
+Diomedes is said to have sailed away without the least acknowledgment of the girl's kindly deed, whereupon she killed herself, out of grief, with a halter.